EGI-Federation/documentation/content/en/users/aai/check-in/vos/_index.md

 ##### Retrieving all VO groups details

 {{% alert title="Info" color="info" %}}
-The response will NOT fetch all the groups contained in a VO (i.e. the subgroups) but all the EGI's groups (VOs) existing in Check-in
+The Request will NOT fetch all the groups contained in a VO (i.e. the subgroups) but all the EGI's groups (VOs) existing in Check-in
 {{% /alert %}}